The Top 8 Appcues Competitors of All Time [In-Depth Guide]

 This is especially useful for customer-facing teams who will need to thoroughly understand your product in order to do their job.

-Appcues Competitor #3 – Intercom’s Product Tours: For customer support capabilities
+Appcues Competitors #3 – Intercom’s Product Tours: For customer support capabilities

 Intercom are primarily recognized as being one of the most popular customer messaging platforms.
 Recently, however, they launched their “Product Tours” feature.